Maple06/flask-face-detect/README.md

 ## How To Use
 ### !!
 THIS CURRENT COMMIT HAS NOT BEEN TESTED FOR DOCKER YET !!
-Build a docker image by `docker build -t <image-name> .` and then make a container with `docker run --name <container-name> -p 8000:8000` and then go to localhost:8000 after running the container, on landing page ("/" directory) webcam will be shown with a take picture button.
-When button pressed picture will be saved in local folder and image will be processed and shown at /result directory.
-Result image will be destroyed on back to home button clicked.
+Build a docker image by running `docker build -t <image-name> .`, then create a container with `docker run --name <container-name> -p 8000:8000`.
+After running the container, go to localhost:8000.
+On the landing page ("/" directory), a webcam will be shown with a "Take Picture" button.
+When the button is pressed, the picture will be saved in a local folder, and the image will be processed and shown at "/result" directory.
+Result image will be destroyed on "Back to home" button clicked.

 ## This is an intern test module for PT Kazee Digital Indonesia, Waktoo Product.
 Currently on Pre-Alpha 2.